mehradans92/dZiner/README.md

 # Installation

 Note that with GPU installation, the wall-time of the domain-knowledge tool that uses RAG becomes much shorter.
+After this installation, you wiil need to install the surrogate model you want to use (see below).

 ## Installation - `pip`(GPU)